 The unit was set up in January 2016 as an independent analytic resource to help make poverty reduction central to processes of economic growth and devolution in Greater Manchester, and to provide research, analysis and insight on inclusive growth in other UK cities.
 The unit is jointly funded by the University of Manchester’s Faculty of Humanities, as part of its commitment to making a difference and addressing inequalities in our city region, and the Joseph Rowntree Foundation, as part of its programme of work on cities, growth and poverty reduction.

-IGAU published a series of short policy briefings in 2017/18 which are available from the University of Manchester website.
+IGAU have published a series of short policy briefings which are available from the University of Manchester website.

 The first of these was launched in March 2017.
 Leading Inclusive Growth in Greater Manchester - http://hummedia.manchester.ac.uk/institutes/mui/igau/briefings/IGAU-Overview-briefing.pdf?
 This briefing looked at the current situation in GM and its particular challenges, explored what it would mean for Greater Manchester if it, including the newly elected mayor, adopted inclusive growth as an ‘organising principle’, and looked at examples from other cities that GM could follow.